praveendecode/PromptIQ/README.md

 ### **Adaptive Question Processing with Chain of Thoughts:**
    - Implemented a chain of thoughts model that adapts to varying question formats, providing versatility in handling different linguistic structures.
    - Enables the system to effectively process and respond to a wide range of user queries.

+### Knowledge Base Answers from User-Provided Information:

+   - Incorporated a feature allowing users to contribute information for knowledge base, enhancing the system's ability to answer questions based on user-provided data.
+   - Enables users to actively participate in improving the system's knowledge and enhances the range of answers the system can provide.